Christmas Eve Dinner in Bulgaria: Traditional Bulgarian Dishes [2024]

 Wine and rakia (Bulgarian brandy) are also part of the festive dinner.
 We prepare hot rakia with black pepper and honey.
 You should try it!
 Drink it hot!

-Note: At the Christmas Eve dinner, we set apart a plate full of food.
-After dinner, the table is not cleaned up but is left with the food overnight.
-The traditional belief is that Saint Mary and the ancestors’ spirits visit the house before Christmas morning.
+We set apart a plate full of these traditional Bulgarian dishes from the Christmas Eve dinner.
+After dinner, the table is not cleaned but left with the food overnight.
+This tradition stems from the belief that Saint Mary and the ancestors’ spirits visit the house before Christmas morning.
+By leaving the table uncleared, we show respect and hospitality to these spiritual guests.
+This tradition also serves as a reminder of the importance of family and the joy of sharing a meal together.
 Then, on 25th December, the fast is broken, and people can eat meat again.

-I mentioned the most popular dishes for Christmas Eve in Bulgaria that you can find on almost every feast table.
-Below I am sharing some recipes if you would like to try something traditional or when you are in Bulgaria – to know what to expect.
+I mentioned the most famous traditional Bulgarian dishes for Christmas Eve dinner in Bulgaria that you can find on almost every feast table.
+Below, you can find some recipes to try something traditional Bulgarian or, if you are in Bulgaria, to know what to expect.
 Learn also how we celebrate Christmas in Bulgaria.

 1.Recipe for Pitka (Number 1)

-Ok, I have tried several recipes for a Christmas Eve Pitka, but this is my favorite one for the last three years.
+I have tried several recipes for a Christmas Eve Pitka, but this is my favorite one for the last few years.

 Ingredients: